dildeepgill/dildeepgill/README.md

 🏦 Former bank clerk and supervisor at a logistics company

-📚 Studied Business at York University
+📚 Studied Kinesiology at York University

 🙋🏽‍♂️ he/him